Kartaverse/Kartaverse-Docs/docs/reactor-speed-boost.md

 If you go though the following 5-step process, Reactor will be able to use more concurrent download sockets when installing and updating atom packages.
 This results in a 10x faster experience when using Reactor.

-[h2]Step by Step[/h2]
+### Step by Step

-Step 1. [url=https://gitlab.com/users/sign_up]Register for a free GitLab account[/url].
+Step 1.
+[Register for a free GitLab account](https://gitlab.com/users/sign_up).
 GitLab is the service that hosts the Reactor package manager repository.

 ![GitLab Signup](Images/gitlab-reactor-signup.png)

 Step 2.
-Open your [url=https://gitlab.com/-/user_settings/personal_access_tokens]GitLab account[/url] preferences and click on the "Access Token" sidebar link.
+Open your [GitLab account](https://gitlab.com/-/user_settings/personal_access_tokens) preferences and click on the "Access Token" sidebar link.
 Then click on the "Add new token" button at the top right corner of the webpage.

 ![GitLab Sidebar](Images/gitlab-reactor-sidebar.png)